volcanocyber/VICTOR-notebook/README.md

 # VICTOR hub Image Template :paperclip:

 This is the VICTOR image template for our hub hosted by 2i2c.
+Our machines host a number of computational models for various uses in the volcanology community.
+This image supports both conda (python) and R interactable coding environemnts, and will soon support a set of geoscience modeling tools on a virtual desktop, including QGIS and and Paraview.
+If further questions arise, please contact *victor@ldeo.columbia.edu* for additional project information and machine specific issues, and *support@2i2c.org* for platform-wide queries.
+Below, a brief outline of the technology behind this project, as well as some key links.

 ### In-depth guide